Statesboro, Georgia: Bulloch County School District

+The Bulloch County Board of Education runs the public school district in Statesboro.
+Schools in the city limits include Julia P. Bryant Elementary School, Mattie Lively Elementary School, Mill Creek Elementary School, Sallie Zetterower Elementary School, and Statesboro High School.

+Other public schools in the county include Southeast Bulloch High School, William James Middle School, Langston Chapel Middle School, Southeast Bulloch Middle School, and Langston Chapel Elementary School.

+The Charter Conservatory for Liberal Arts and Technology, part of the CCAT public school district, is a charter school located within the city limits.
+In 2016 CCAT was renamed Statesboro STEAM – College, Careers, Arts, & Technology Academy.

+Bulloch Academy is outside of the city limits.
+Other private schools in the area include Trinity Christian School and Bible Baptist Christian School.

 Media

 Statesboro is served by a variety of media outlets in print, radio, television, and the Internet.
 Statesboro Magazine is the community's premier quality of life publication.
 The local newspaper is the Statesboro Herald, a daily with a circulation of about 6,000.
 Other newspapers include the George-Anne produced by Georgia Southern University students, Connect Statesboro, a weekly entertainment publication, and the E11eventh Hour, a twice-a-month entertainment publication.
 Radio stations include WHKN, WMCD, WPMX, WPTB, WWNS, and WVGS.
 Statesboro Business Magazine offers Statesboro and area business news, articles, features, jobs, real estate listings and other area business information and reviews.

 StatesboroHerald.com has received numerous state and national awards from the newspaper industry for online innovation.